Learning with Bounded Instance- and Label-dependent Label Noise: Introduction

-Many methods theoretically robust to RCN or CCN have been put forward with theoretical guarantees: \citet{natarajan2013learning} proposed two methods (the method of unbiased estimator and the method of label-dependent costs) to modify the surrogate loss and provided theoretical guarantees for the robustness to CCN of the modified loss; \citet{ghosh2015making} proved a sufficient condition for a loss function to be robust to symmetric CCN (i.e.\ RCN); \citet{van2015learning} further proved that the unhinged loss is the only convex loss that is robust to symmetric CCN; \citet{ghosh2017robust} extended the results in \citet{ghosh2015making} to the case of multiclass classification. \citet{patrini2016loss} introduced linear-odd losses and proved that every linear-odd loss is approximately robust to CCN; \citet{liu2016classification} proved that by importance reweighting, any loss function can be robust to CCN. \citet{northcutt2017rankpruning} proposed the method of rank pruning to estimate noise rates and remove mislabeled examples prior to training. \citet{zhang2018generalized} generalized cross entropy loss for training deep neural networks with noisy labels.
-Moreover, \citet{liu2016classification}, \citet{scott2015rate}, \citet{menon15} and \citet{ramaswamy2016mixture} provided consistent estimators for the noise rates $\rho_{+1}=P(\widetilde{Y}=-1|Y=+1), \rho_{-1}=P(\widetilde{Y}=+1|Y=-1)$ and the inversed noise rates $\pi_{+1}=P(Y=-1|\widetilde{Y}=+1), \pi_{-1}=P(Y=+1|\widetilde{Y}=-1)$ respectively, where $Y$ represents the true label and $\widetilde{Y}$ represents the noisy label. \citet{patrini2017making} extended the estimators of \citet{liu2016classification} and \citet{menon15} to the multi-class settings.
+Many methods theoretically robust to RCN or CCN have been put forward with theoretical guarantees: \citet{natarajan2013learning} proposed two methods (the method of unbiased estimator and the method of label-dependent costs) to modify the surrogate loss and provided theoretical guarantees for the robustness to CCN of the modified loss; \citet{ghosh2015making} proved a sufficient condition for a loss function to be robust to symmetric CCN; \citet{ghosh2017robust} extended the results in \citet{ghosh2015making} to multiclass classification. \citet{van2015learning} proved that the unhinged loss is the only convex loss that is robust to symmetric CCN; \citet{patrini2016loss} introduced linear-odd losses and proved that every linear-odd loss is approximately robust to CCN; \citet{liu2016classification} proved that by importance reweighting, any loss function can be robust to CCN. \citet{northcutt2017rankpruning} proposed the method of rank pruning to estimate noise rates and remove mislabeled examples prior to training.
+Many methods \citep{natarajan2013learning,yu2017transfer} employ noise rates (transition probabilities) to produce noise-robust loss functions. \citet{liu2016classification,menon15,ramaswamy2016mixture} and \citet{scott2015rate} provided consistent estimators for the noise rates and the inversed noise rates, respectively. \citet{patrini2017making} extended the estimators of \citet{liu2016classification,menon15} to the multi-class setting. \citet{xia2019anchor} proposed a noise rate estimator for which anchor points are no longer necessary.
+Recently, \citet{liu2019peer} presented peer loss functions that operate with noisy labels without the need of specifying the class-conditional noise rates.

-Especially, many advances have been achieved in learning halfspaces in the presence of different degrees of label noise \cite{Awasthi15b,awasthi16,zhang17b,Yan17}.
-These works often assume examples of two classes to be linearly separable under the clean distribution and the marginal over $X$ to have some special structures (e.g. uniform over the unit sphere).
+Especially, many advances have been achieved in learning halfspaces in the presence of different degrees of label noise \citep{Awasthi15b,awasthi16,zhang17b,Yan17,diakonikolas2019distribution}.
+These works often assume examples of two classes to be linearly separable under the clean distribution and the marginal over $\mathbf{X}$ to have some special structures (e.g.\ uniform over the unit sphere).